wp-plugins/trailerapi/readme.txt

 * You can categorize searching criterias as year, imdb points and casts
 * You can search year, imdb points and casts
 * You can add all search results
+= 1.2 =
+*Cronjobs bugs have been fixed and search by all year